Israeli airstrikes crush apartments in Gaza refugee camp, as ground troops battle Hamas militants

-KHAN YOUNIS, Gaza Strip (AP) — A barrage of Israeli airstrikes leveled apartment buildings in a refugee camp near Gaza City on Tuesday, and footage showed rescuers pulling men, women and children out of the rubble.
-Israel said the strike destroyed a Hamas command center set up in civilian houses and a network of tunnels underneath.
+KHAN YOUNIS, Gaza Strip (AP) — A barrage of Israeli airstrikes leveled apartment buildings in a refugee camp near Gaza City on Tuesday, with rescuers clawing through the destruction to pull men, women and children from the rubble.
+Israel said the strike, which targeted a senior Hamas military leader, destroyed a militant command center and an underground tunnel network.

-The toll from the strikes in the Jabaliya camp was not immediately known.
-The Israeli military said a large number of militants were killed, including the commander overseeing Hamas operations in northern Gaza.

 Several hundred thousand Palestinians remain in northern Gaza in the path of the ground assault.
 They have crowded into homes or are packed by the thousands into hospitals that are already overwhelmed with patients and running low on supplies.

+The strike in Jabaliya underlined the anticipated surge in casualties on both sides as Israeli troops battling Hamas militants advance deeper into the northern Gaza Strip toward dense, residential neighborhoods.
+Israel has vowed to crush Hamas’ ability to govern Gaza or threaten Israel following the Oct.
+7 assault, which ignited the war.
+Hamas, an Islamic militant group, openly calls for the destruction of Israel.

+Meanwhile, the Israeli military confirmed Wednesday that nine more soldiers were killed in fighting in northern Gaza, bringing the total of military casualties since the start of the ground operation to 11.

-In the Jabaliya refugee camp — a densely built-up area of small streets on Gaza City’s outskirts — footage of the scene from Al-Jazeera TV showed at least four large craters where buildings once stood amid rubble surrounded by partially collapsed structures.
+In the Jabaliya refugee camp, a densely built-up area of small streets on Gaza City’s outskirts, dozens of rescuers searched for survivors amid a series of obliterated buildings and others that had partially collapsed.

-Dozens of rescue workers and bystanders dug through the wreckage, searching for survivors beneath the pancaked buildings.
-Young men carried the limp forms of two children from the upper floors of a damaged apartment block’s crumbling frame while helping down another child and woman.
+Young men carried the limp forms of two children from the upper floors of the crumbling frame of one damaged apartment building, while helping down another child and woman.
 It was unclear whether the children were alive or dead.
+Gray dust, apparently left by pulverized concrete, seemed to coat nearly everything.

 The Israeli military said it carried out a wide-scale strike in Jabaliya on Hamas infrastructure “that had taken over civilian buildings.”